krzysztofzuraw/blog/src/writing/2022-12-11-executing-scripts-docker.md

 I [recently](https://github.com/saleor/saleor-dashboard/pull/2516) needed to execute a shell script when Docker is starting.
 Why?
 I wanted dynamically take environment variables from the `.env` file and convert them to JSON objects in `index.html`.

-It turns out that docker has a special folder called `/docker-entrypoint.d/`.
+It turns out that NGINX docker image has a special folder called `/docker-entrypoint.d/`.
 It will take every shell script left there and execute it while running the container.
 Perfect for my case.
 What I learned as well (from [Francisco Marques](https://github.com/tofran)) is that there is a two-digit convention for naming Linux scripts.
 Why?
 It allows docker to execute them one by one in sorted order.
 In my case I wanted the shell script to run after internal docker scripts has already finished running so I put a `50` number at the beginning of the script name.

 ## Summary